 Left to Right: Queen Sonja, Crown Princess Mette-Marit, Princess Märtha Louise, Princess Astrid and Princess Ragnhild (the King's sisters)

-Queen Sonja, Princess Astrid, and Princess Ragnhild all have orders from multiple reigns; Queen Sonja wears only her husband's portrait these days, while Princess Astrid wears all three of hers (from her brother, father, and grandfather).
-Princess Ragnhild's are rarely seen, as she is not a regular participant in official functions.
+Queen Sonja, Princess Astrid, and the late Princess Ragnhild all have orders from multiple reigns; Queen Sonja wears only her husband's portrait these days, while Princess Astrid wears all three of hers (from her brother, father, and grandfather).

 The brooches of Queen Silvia (left) and Princess Madeleine (right)Over in Sweden (where these are not technically royal family orders), the Queen naturally has a fancier diamond setting than everybody else.
-The bows that their orders are set on change as well: below, you can see Princess Lilian's bow is slightly different.
+The shape of the bow that the portrait is set on changes as well.

 L to R: Queen Margrethe, Princess Benedikte, Queen Anne-Marie, Crown Princess MaryQueen Margrethe, Princess Benedikte, and Queen Anne-Marie wear their father's portrait.
 Queen Anne-Marie doesn't wear hers at every gala event she attends: usage seems to vary depending on whether she is representing Denmark or Greece.
 Crown Princess Mary has had hers for several years; Princess Marie was first spotted with hers in 2012.
 Prince Joachim's first wife, Alexandra, was also given Margrethe's portrait.